 75 ball games can include any or all of these scoring methods.
 For example, Bede Gaming’s 75 ball games have 3 prizes – one for 1 line, one for the pattern and one for the coverall.

-Most UK bingo sites include 75 ball rooms but because the emphasis tends to be more on 90 ball there is usually a smaller choice of 75 ball rooms and they may not be available round the clock.
+Most UK bingo sites include 75 ball rooms but because the emphasis tends to be more on 90 ball there is often a smaller choice of 75 ball rooms and they may not be available round the clock.

 80 ball bingo is played on a 4 x 4 card with all spaces filled and it looks different to other types of bingo card, with different colours for each column and shutters to cover the numbers rather than a dauber.
 This is because it is based on the mechanised cash bingo games played at UK bingo halls in the intervals between live caller bingo games.
 Column 1 (red) only contains numbers from 1 – 20, Column 2 (yellow) from 20 – 40 and so on.
 Scoring is on the same principle as 75 ball but without the diagonal lines.
 80 ball is found at Cozy bingo sites and at Tombola and there is also a Virtue Fusion network 80 ball room, but not all sites have it.